School-related policies, and therefore most potential school-based change, are primarily controlled at the state and local levels.

 Healthy Future US has been working with the association of physical & health educators and others to develop the evaluation system needed to implement accountability in all schools statewide.
 In addition, we are launching Healthy Students Healthy State, because major new funding is needed to invest sustainably in quality health-related instruction, evaluation and support.

 We are also advocating against counterproductive practices, such as withholding recess if students misbehave in the classroom, or do not complete their homework.
 And we are working on more monitoring & accountability to ensure compliance with the recess law.

 60 Minutes Daily Physical Activity for Health

-In a definitive 462-page report published in 2012, the Institute of Medicine of the National Academy of Sciences concluded that children generally need at least 60 minutes of moderate-to-vigorous physical activity daily to be healthy.
+The National Academy of Sciences has concluded that children need at least 60 minutes of moderate-to-vigorous physical activity daily to be healthy.
 Yet schools are often providing only 15-20 minutes per day—followed by hours of “screen-time” sitting at home.

-Here is a proven example of how we CAN get to 60 minutes at school, even with less than ideal PE and recess time:
+Here is a proven example (based on Let’s Move Active Schools) of how we can get to 60 minutes of daily physical activity at school, even with less-than-ideal PE and recess time:

 However, school leaders are very resistant to “unfunded mandates”—for example, requiring 60 minutes of daily physical activity at school, without funding more time at school to implement this.

 We encountered substantial opposition by school leaders in trying to get the Arizona recess law passed, even though we were only requiring 2 recesses (or 1 recess + 1 PE class) daily K-5—well below traditional levels of three daily recesses for elementary school students.